-- 1. File an official application for admissions by the published deadline - The Nursing program may have earlier admission deadlines.
-Admittance to the College is not acceptance into the program.
+- to actual acceptance into the Associate in Science Degree in Nursing program may request a change of major through the Admissions & Registration Office at (808) 934-2710.
 Consult the program section of this catalog for further information. - 2.
 Request and file a financial aid application before April 1 if seeking financial assistance.
 Applications received after April 1 will be processed, but awards will be made to eligible students only if funds are available.
-Application forms

-- are available at the HawCC Financial Aid Office, Bldg.
-379A (Manono campus), phone: (808) 974-7663.
+Application forms are available at the HawCC Financial Aid Office, Bldg.
+379A (Manono campus), phone: (808) 934-2712.
 See separate section on Financial Aid. - 3.
 Request and file an official application for on-campus housing by March 31 if seeking on-campus housing.
 Contact the Office of Student Housing (808) 974-7522.
 Acceptance to the College does not guarantee on-campus housing.